joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

     }

 Notice that this also helps to remind you to check the error.
-It's not bulletproof, however, because functions can return an error and nothing else, at which point forgetting to check it just as easy as it is in C.
+It's not bulletproof, however, because functions can return an error and nothing else, at which point forgetting to check it is just as easy as it is in C.

 As I mentioned above, some would argue against me on the usability point.
 Especially Go's designers, I suspect.
 A big appeal to Go using error codes is as a rebellion against the overly complex languages in today's landscape.
 We have